 We hope the following frequently asked questions give you a better understanding of what it means to be a soccer official.

-How old do I have to be to referee games?
+How old do I need to be to be a referee?

-You must be at least 12 years old to obtain a Grade 8 License.
-Grade 8 is the basic license level, and does not refer to the school grade of your child.
+You must be at least 13 years old to obtain a Grassroots License.
+Grassroots (formerly Grade 8) is the basic license level, and does not refer to the school grade of your child.

 How do I become a referee?

-You must take the Entry Level (Grade 8) Referee class.
+You must take the Grassroots Referee course.
 The format of this class includes:

 What equipment do I need?